-Longer treatment for male UTI not associated with reduced early or late recurrence riskDecember 3rd, 2012 in Diseases, Conditions, Syndromes /
+Longer treatment for male UTI not associated with reduced early or late recurrence riskDecember 3, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A study of more than 33,000 outpatient male veterans suggests that a longer duration of antimicrobial treatment of more than seven days for a urinary tract infection (UTI) appeared not to be associated with a reduced risk of early or late recurrence compared to a shorter duration (seven days or less) of treatment, according to a report published Online First by Archives of Internal Medicine, a JAMA Network publication.

 The optimal treatment duration for UTI in ambulatory, noncatheterized women is well defined, but the optimal treatment duration in men is unknown.
 Duration of antimicrobial treatment is important because an insufficient treatment duration can lead to recurrent disease, but prolonged treatment can increase costs, promote antimicrobrial resistance and increase the risk of Clostridium difficile infection (CDI, which can be contracted after prolonged use of antibiotics), according to the study background.

 Dimitri M. Drekonja, M.D., M.S., and colleagues with the Minneapolis Veterans Affairs Health Care System, Minnesota, used administrative data from the Veterans Affairs Computerized Patient Record System to evaluate treatment patterns for male UTI among outpatients and to assess the association between treatment duration and outcomes, including UTI recurrence and CDI.

 Researchers identified 39,149 UTI episodes involving 33,336 unique patients, including 33,336 index cases (85.2 percent), 1,772 early recurrences (4.5 percent) and 4,041 late recurrences (10.3 percent), according to the study results.
 Patients had an average age of 68 years.